 Nicole Floda is an interview editor for Issue 23.
 She is a senior at Arizona State University majoring in Business (Global Politics) and English Literature.
 She works as an English and writing tutor and her stories have been featured in Canyon Voices.
 When she's not reading, she enjoys listening to music and going to concerts.
 After graduation, she plans to attend law school and work in the field of international arbitration.

-Rachel Hagerman is the content coordinator for Issue 23.
+Rachel Hagerman is the content coordinator for Issue 23 and 24 and the blogger for the summer of 2019.
 She is studying English (Writing, Rhetorics and Literacies) at Barrett, the Honors College at Arizona State University.
 She currently works as a freelance writer, teaching assistant, tutor, and ASU Senior Writing Mentor.
+She is the founding editor of the ASU student-run book blog, The Spellbinding Shelf.
 Passionate about literature, she plans to pursue a career in editing and publishing after graduation.

 Samantha Barraza is the advertiting coordinator for Issue 23 and blogger for Issue 20, Issue 21, and Issue 22.
 She is a junior at Arizona State University majoring in Creative Writing and minoring in Spanish.
 Upon graduation, she hopes to chase her love for writing by either entering an MFA program or pursuing a career in book editing and publishing.

-Savannah Yates is an interview editor for Issue 23.
-She is a senior at ASU studying creative writing with a minor in French.
-After graduating she hopes to pursue a career in literary editing.
+Savannah Yates is an interview editor for Issue 23 and the poetry editor for Issue 24.
+She is a senior at Arizona State University, majoring in English Literature with a minor in French.
+After graduating she hopes to pursue a career in editing and publishing.

 Shalanndra Benally is the art editor for Issue 22 and Issue 23.
 She is currently in her first semester of her senior year at Arizona State University studying digital culture with a concentration in design.
 She currently also holds a full time photographer position with The State Press.
 Before graduating she hopes to have at least a handful of installations and creative works exhibited.